By Richard Reep, AIA

-The Museum must perform these functions, while remaining a still, quiet space that is needed now more than ever in our culture of chaos and permanxiety.
-Whether the Museum is "sustainable," or capable of being sustained, will be judged by our future generations.
+The Museum must perform these functions while remaining a still, quiet space that is needed now more than ever in our culture of chaos and permanxiety.
+Whether the Museum is "sustainable," or capable of being sustained, will be judged by future generations.
 The true measure of sustainability is whether the choices made today will allow future generations to make choices of their own.
-We designed this facility with this principle in the forefront of our midns.
+We designed this facility with this principle at the forefront of our minds.

 Richard Reep, AIA, LEED-AP is an award-winning architect with a history of museum design.
 He has worked worldwide and currently works with Stantec Architecture, Inc. which acquired VOA Associates in 2016.
 He practices in Orlando, Florida.